joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 React components can be stateless or stateful.
 So far, all the components you've built have been stateless.

 A stateful component keeps track of user interactions.
-Since you have not interacted with your app (filling out a form, clicking a button), there was no need to track user interactions.
+Since you have not added any interactivity with your app (fill out a form, click a button), there was no need to track user interactions.

 Stateful components change based on user interaction.
 A non-coding example is a light switch.
 Light switches (generally) have two states: on and off.
 Users can turn the lights on or off when they interact with the light switch (toggle the light switch).
-The lights will stay in that state until the user interacts with the light switch again.
+The lights will stay in that state until the user interacts with (toggles) the light switch again.

-> **Toggle** - To alternate between two different options, states or activities.
+> **Toggle** - To alternate between two (or more) different options, states or activities.

-Here is a fancy switch designed by CSS that can toggle from day to night:
+Here is a fancy switch designed by CSS that can toggle from day to night.
+When a user clicks on it, they toggle the state from day to night and back again.

 ![day night toggle from https://blog.prototypr.io/create-a-scenic-day-and-night-toggle-button-with-html-and-css-37a8e2532e68](./assets/day-night-toggle.gif)